dbt-labs/docs.getdbt.com/website/blog/2022-04-14-add-ci-cd-to-bitbucket.md

 :::info Set up CI/CD with dbt Cloud
 This blog is specifically tailored for dbt Core users.
-If you're using dbt Cloud and your Git provider doesn't have a native dbt Cloud integration (like BitBucket) follow the [Customizing CI/CD with custom pipelines guide](/guides/custom-cicd-pipelines?step=3) to set up CI/CD.
+If you're using dbt Cloud and your Git provider doesn't have a native dbt Cloud integration (like BitBucket), follow the [Customizing CI/CD with custom pipelines guide](/guides/custom-cicd-pipelines?step=3) to set up CI/CD.
 :::

 Continuous Integration (CI) sets the system up to test everyone’s pull request before merging.
 Continuous Deployment (CD) deploys each approved change to production.
 “Slim CI” refers to running/testing only the changed code, [thereby saving compute](https://discourse.getdbt.com/t/how-we-sped-up-our-ci-runs-by-10x-using-slim-ci/2603).
 In summary, CI/CD automates dbt pipeline testing and deployment.